WHUzhusihan96/myTransferlearning/other traditional TL algorithms/TrAdaBoost/README.md

 TrAdaboost
 =====

-The code of trAdaBoost is written by [[here]](https://github.com/chenchiwei/tradaboost).and i've do some explanation about the code.
+The code of trAdaBoost is written by [[here]](https://github.com/chenchiwei/tradaboost).and i've done some explanations about the code.

 **reference**